heinzermch/heinzermch.github.io/_posts/2020-03-28-on-loss-functions-part-1.md

   Which is beneficial when doing numerical optimization.

-# Notions of distance
+# Notions of Distance

 ## Distance

-At the very bottom of loss functions are how we measure distance.
+At the very bottom of loss functions are how we measure distances.
 In our daily life we switch between different measures of distance effortlessly.
 For example one could ask how far away are you from the next airport?
 You might measure this in time it takes to drive there, or the distance to the location in kilometers (or miles).
 If you chose to measure it in the latter way, you are most likely using Euclidean distance, but more on this later.
 In Mathematics there is a more general notion of distance on a set $$X$$ ($$X$$ could be anything, numbers, apples, oranges, mathematical objects).
 A distance $$d$$ on the set $$X$$ is a function

 $$d : X \times X \longrightarrow \mathbb{R}$$